GenomicsAotearoa/Pangenome-Graphs-Workshop/docs/2_Tools_and_setup.md

     - ......

-!!! info "Software stack for pggb pipeline"
+!!! circle-info "Software stack for pggb pipeline"

     All of the required software is pre-installed and configured as modules.
 We will load them as needed